juju21555/graph-etl/README.md

 # Graph-etl

-Graph-etl is a Python library to help you load large data from various source in Neo4J or TigerGraph and handle meta
+Graph-etl is a Python library to help you load large data from various source in Neo4J or TigerGraph and handle metadata.

 ## Requirements